-How you get a spot in a coworking space?
+How do you get a spot in a coworking space?

 This varies depending on where you go, but generally there will be some form of application process.
 You'll usually have to fill out a form online and then, depending on the shared workspace, there might be other steps for you to take.
 For example, Carrie was invited to an induction meeting, "which was a bit like a two-way interview.
 It's their policy to check those coming in are a good fit culturally, which I think is really important."

 For Ian, it's all about the environment.
 As he explains, "I've worked in large corporate offices in the past, then when we started this business, I initially split my time between working from coffee shops and at home.
 Shared workspaces give you the best of both worlds – you have people around you to bounce ideas off, but you have peace and quiet to focus when you need to."

 Ian also loves having access to a gym, a kitchen and a café, all under one roof.
 "It's perfect if you need to stay all day.
 Plus, there's a sense of community, great meeting rooms and decent Wi-Fi."

 The community feel is what Carrie loves about coworking spaces.
 As she explains, "it quickly becomes lonely working at home every day when you start your own business.
 Here, I can meet other entrepreneurs – it's almost like having colleagues.
 It's great for networking too – I've been sat next to someone on a call and been able to suggest a collaboration based on what I've overheard they're doing – all because we happened to be in the same space at the same time.
 I've also found clients this way."